SPADA: A Toolbox of Designing Soft Pneumatic Actuators for Shape Matching based on Surrogate Modeling: DESIGN AND METHOD

-The constraint restricts the expansion of the module, allowing it to unfold only in opposite directions during pressurisation, resulting in a bending deformation of angle $\theta$ under the applied pressure $P$.
-Assuming the deformed module remains its original length along the central axis and the deformation follows the CC approximation, it can be represented by an associate arc (indicated by a blue line) with the length $l$ and curvature $\frac{\theta}{l}$ ( Fig.~\ref{fig:design}C).
+The constraint restricts the expansion of the module, allowing it to unfold only in opposite directions during pressurization, resulting in a bending deformation of angle $\theta$ under the applied pressure $P$.
+Assuming the deformed module remains its original length along an axis on the side of constraint, offset by a distance of $r_{in}+\frac{t}{2}$ from the central axis, and the deformation follows the CC approximation, it can be represented by an associate arc (indicated by a line) with the length $l'$ and curvature $\frac{\theta}{l'}$ ( Fig.~\ref{fig:design}C), where $l' = \theta (\frac{l}{\theta} + r_{in} + \frac{t}{2})$.

-As shown in Fig.~\ref{fig:design}D, by having a clockwise rotation angle $\Delta \phi$ between two adjacent modules (from upper to lower), the designed actuator can achieve spatial deformation, where the blue line indicates its deformed shape (Fig.~\ref{fig:design}E).
+As shown in Fig.~\ref{fig:design}D, by having a clockwise rotation angle $\Delta \phi$ between two adjacent modules (from upper to lower), the designed actuator can achieve spatial deformation, where the inner line indicates its deformed shape (Fig.~\ref{fig:design}E).
 To further simplify the design, all stacking modules share the same inner radius $r_{in}$, wall thickness $t$, actuation pressure $P$ and the manufacturing material.
-To this end, the kinematics model of bellow SPAs can be derived using the transformation matrix $T^{i+1}_i$ mapping from the arc base frame $\{S_i\}$ to the tip frame $\{S_{i+1}\}$ of the $i$-th module, where
+To this end, the kinematics model of bellow-SPAs can be derived using the transformation matrix $T^{i+1}_i$ mapping from the arc base frame $\{S_i\}$ to the tip frame $\{S_{i+1}\}$ of the $i$-th module, where

 , in which $c$ and $s$ represent $\cos$ and $\sin$.